Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Testing the validity of the PDE ( ) for FTU-plasma in Turbulent Regime

 with $r_M(c)$ solution of the equation

-Eqs~(\ref{TPT16a}) and (\ref{TPT16b}) have been solved numerically; we found (approximatively) $c_0\simeq -4.5$.
-Fig.~(\ref{fig_TFT_Exp_Theory_Comparison}) shows a comparison between experimental data for fully collisional FTU-plasmas and the theoretical predictions of Eq.~(\ref{TPT15}), subjected to the boundary conditions illustrated in Fig.~(\ref{fig_BC1}).
-In the vertical axis we have the (surface magnetic-averaged) radial electron heat flux, and in the horizontal axis the minor radius of the tokamak.
-The lowest dashed profile corresponds to the Onsager theory (i.e., the neoclassical theory) and the bold line to the {\it Thermodynamical Field Theory} (TFT) satisfying the TCP, respectively.
-The highest profile is the experimental data provided by the ENEA C.R.-EUROfusion.

-As we can see, the non-linear theoretical profile agrees much better with the experimental data than Onsager's prediction.
-However, near the edges of the Tokamak there is still a discrepancy between the two profiles both from a quantitative and qualitative point of view (the concavity is upwards in the theoretical profile while it is downwards in the experimental curve).
+Eqs~(\ref{TPT16a}) and (\ref{TPT16b}) have been solved numerically; we get (approximatively) $c_0\simeq -4.5$.
+We have then solved the PDE~(\ref{TPT15}) in the first quadrant.
+After having obtained the solution in the first quadrant, by using the Schwartz principle \cite{CourantHilbert1}, we reconstructed the entire solution which is valid for the whole circle.
+We found that the non-linear theoretical profile provided by our model is much better in agreement with experimental data than Onsager's prediction.
+However, near the edge of the Tokamak, there is still a discrepancy between theory and experiments both quantitatively and qualitatively (as the concavity is upwards in the theoretical profile while it is downwards in the experimental curve - see the forthcoming Section and Fig.~\ref{fig_Turb_comp}).

-\section{FTU-plasma in turbulent regime: plasma close to the edge of the Tokamak}
+\subsection{FTU-plasma in turbulent regime: plasma close to the edge of the Tokamak}